aitor-alvarez/robust-speech-emotion-recognition/README.md

   -h, --help            show this help message and exit

-  -a AUDIO_DIR, --audio_dir AUDIO_DIR
+  -a AUDIO_DIR, --audio_dir
                         The audio directory where the files are located

-  -e EMOTION, --emotion EMOTION
+  -e EMOTION, --emotion
                         Emotion tag